kennytim/Sql-portfolio-project/README.md

-# Covid dataset analysis using SQL.
+# Covid dataset expolaration using SQL.

  The dataset was analysed using sql through queries written to extract meaningful information from the dataset I have two tables covid_death and covid_vac respectively.